 After filling histograms, when running at a suitable beam repitition rate, each detector's ToF spectra's target peak is fit with a Gaussian - red curve on the ToF spectra in Figures 7 and 8.
 To do this, the maximum bin between 49 and 55 ns is found and used as the seed value for the mean of the Gaussian fit.
 The amplitude seed value is 1000 counts, and the sigma seed value is 1 ns, both chosen heuristically.
 The fit is restricted to the 49 to 55 ns range.
-The default ROOT TH1 class fitter is used - a χ^2 function minimized using Minuit and the MIGRAD minimizer.
+The default ROOT TH1 class fitter is used - a $\chi^2$ function minimized using Minuit and the MIGRAD minimizer.
 From this fit, the time-window that "good" Mott scattering events from the target foil occur within is determined as from (mean - 2 sigma) to (mean + 2 sigma).
-The choice of this ±2 sigma window about the mean is explained in detail in section Choice of Cuts - Time-of-Flight.
+The choice of this $\pm 2$ sigma window about the mean is explained in detail in section Choice of Cuts - Time-of-Flight.
 Then, the uncut, "raw" energy spectra are Time-of-Flight cut - for each Left, Right, Up, Down detector, a new energy histogram is filled, but only if the event occurs within our specified time-window.
 Figures 7 and 8 show uncut energy spectra in gray and corresponding ToF-cut spectra in blue.

-When making Mott measurements with beam repitition rates of 249.5 MHz or 499 MHz, typical CEBAF laser repitition rates, the beam bunches are temporally spaced too close together to resolve a target scattering peak in the Time-of-Flight spectra.
+When making Mott measurements with beam repitition rates of 249.5 MHz or 499 MHz, typical CEBAF repitition rates, the beam bunches are temporally spaced too close together to resolve a target scattering peak in the Time-of-Flight spectra.
 In this case, a flag can be passed to the analysis code to forgo the fit and subsequent ToF cut.
-See section Asymmetry Without Time-of-Flight Cut for more details.